-Throughout the Program, cost-effectiveness continues to be addressed through feasibility analysis and evaluation of the cost-effectiveness of addressing extraordinary site conditions.
-The feasibility analysis considers several factors which may impact the project cost and viability, including but not limited to: zoning requirements, constructions specifications, lot size, environmental concerns, site hazards, etc.
+Throughout the Program's existence, cost-effectiveness and reasonability continues to be addressed through feasibility analysis analyses and evaluation of which evaluate the cost-effectiveness of addressing reasonableness of construction works under extraordinary site conditions.
+The feasibility analysis considers several potential site factors which may impact the project cost and viability, including but not limited to: zoning requirements, historic preservation requirements, constructions specifications, lot size, environmental concerns, site hazards, etc.

-Homes in the floodplain that are deemed to qualify for a repair award within \$12,000 or 20% of the repair award cap, 50% of the unit value or \$60,000, are subject to a feasibility analysis prior to making an award type determination.
-Further, homes outside of the 100-year floodplain that are deemed to qualify for a reconstruction award due to extenuating factors such as, but not limited to, a low appraisal value, are assessed for feasibility and cost effectiveness prior to making a final award type determination.
+Homes inside the floodplain that are initially deemed to qualify for a repair award when costs fall within \$12,000 or 20% of the repair award cap, are under 50% of the unit's market value, or are less than \$60,000 are subject to undergo a feasibility analysis.
+This analysis has the purpose to finalize the reasonability of construction works and consequently, verify the award type determination.
+Further, homes inside and outside of the 100-year floodplain that are deemed to qualify for a reconstruction award due to extenuating factors such as but not limited to, a low appraisal value are assessed for feasibility and cost-effectiveness prior to making a final award type determination.

-This feasibility analysis is used to determine the most effective course of assistance, even if the most cost-effective course of action differs from the preliminary determination.
-If the feasibility analysis reveals that reconstruction is the most effective method, a reconstruction award is assigned, provided the property is located outside the floodplain.
+This feasibility analysis process is used to determine the most effective course of assistance ensure that the initially granted award type is indeed the most effective course of assistance, which at times, may differ even if the most cost effective course of action differ from the preliminary award determination.
+If the feasibility analysis reveals that reconstruction is the most effective method, a reconstruction award is assigned. provided the property is located outside the floodplain.
 If the feasibility analysis reveals that repair is the most effective method, a repair award is assigned.